forwards/website_source/content/blog/2019-11-15-the-state-of-r-in-africa.md

 Monthly Meetups: These are the most popular events in the community.
 Groups of 10-50 useRs meet every month to learn and help each other with R related issues.
 They are usually supported by the local useR group in the area and are at the forefront of the growing popularity of data science in the local communities.

 SatRday: The R community in Johanessburg and Kampala have both hosted satRday events in April 2019 and May 2019 respectively.
-These events featured light talks and hands-on workshops for R users and were free.
-These have been the biggest R focused events on the continent for the year and hope they will spread to other regional hosts in the coming year.
+These events featured lightning talks and hands-on workshops for R users and were free.
+These have been the biggest R focused events on the continent for the year and the hope is they will spread to other regional hosts in the coming year.
 ![A useR meetup in Dar es salaam](/images/blog/The-state-of-R-in-Africa/events.jpg)

 ##The Future